ilgex/flip_clock_board/README.md

 # *Flip Clock Board*

-FlipClock will default to Theme colors but can be further customized through constructor parameters.
+FlipClockBoard will default to Theme colors but can be further customized through constructor parameters.

 The default flip direction is AxisDirection.down and the default animation curve is a custom curve that acceletares like gravity and bounces back at the end (like a mechanical bang).